IIIF/api/source/api/extension/navplace/index.md

 ### 2.1 GeoJSON

 This extension implements the [GeoJSON-LD specification](https://geojson.org/geojson-ld/) and so its values follow the [GeoJSON](https://tools.ietf.org/html/rfc7946) conventions for Feature Collections.
 The possible geometric shapes are those defined by GeoJSON Feature `geometry` values.
-All coordinates are [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) compliant and no other coordinate system can be used.
+All geographic coordinates are in [WGS84](http://www.w3.org/2003/01/geo/wgs84_pos) format.

 #### 2.1.1 GeoJSON as Linked Data